Kermalis/VGMusicStudio/README.md

 * Add "note off with noise" for SquareWaves
 * Fix ADSR on PSG instruments
 * Find out why some instruments sound strange \[Example: Mario Kart Snow Land drum\]
-* Make the program run at 60 updates like the GBA, which might decrease CPU usage and will correct ADSR
 * Add playing playlist from Games.yaml and fading out after a configurable amount of loops
 * Maybe a nice waveform
 * Songtable finder